whykay-01/air-ticket-system/README.md

 docker-compose start
 ```

-3. Create the database and run the create_tables.sql file, then insert_data.sql to populate the database with mock data.
+3. Create the database and run the `create_tables.sql` file, then `insert_data.sql` to populate the database with mock data.
 To do this simply go to your SQL GUI and run the files manually.
 I was in a rush, so I didn't have time to automate this process.
 Sorry :)

-4. In the flask_app.py file, run the file manually to start the system.
+4. In the `flask_app.py` file, run the file manually to start the system.
 The system can be accessed at http://127.0.0.1:5000.
 If you encounter any errors, check if your port 5000 is available.
-Again, I was in a rush, so I didn't have time to automate this process.
+Again, I was in a rush, so I didn't have time to automate this process either.

 ## Contributions